issouker97/ResearchTrack1_Assignment2/README.md

 ## Details About The Second Node: Service (goal_service.py)

 This node builds a ROS service that has a role to :
--       reply to the questions, of how many attained and cancelled goals,  on the "goal service" topic.
+- Reply to the questions, of how many attained and cancelled goals,  on the "goal service" topic.
--	refreshe the counters about the number  of goals attained and cancelled in accordance by subscribing to the topic "/reaching goal/result" and receiving messages to enquire about goal status.
+- Refreshe the counters about the number  of goals attained and cancelled in accordance by subscribing to the topic "/reaching goal/result" and receiving messages to enquire about goal status.
 - Each time the service is called, the current values of goal reached/cancelled are returned in a goal rcResponse message.

 The result callback method is called whenever a message on the "/reaching goal/result" topic is received.
 This method looks at the message's goal's status (while the robot is moving, status is 1, when the target is cancelled, status is 2, and when the robot reaches the target, status is 3), and it increases the relevant counter, either goal cancelled or goal reached.
 Run "rostopic echo /reaching goal/status" to see the current situation.